-What is Dual Labour Markets ?
+What is Dual Labour Markets?

-It was also observed that the second group of labourers were filled with either women, ethnic minorities and the downtrodden.
+It was also observed that the second group of labourers were filled with either women, ethnic minorities or the downtrodden.
 The initial analysis resulted in the understanding that they had to do these jobs as they are simply not as skilled as the first class of workers.
 However, later on, it was found that this happened due to a lack of opportunities and discrimination against them.

 This kind of segregation helped in highlighting the ill effects of these discriminations.
 However, experts believe that nowadays, in the 21st century, this has further been divided into a wide variety of labour markets and further analysis might reveal the actual segregation between them.